dimankiev/dhackos/README.md

     miner_info - shows you your miner components buy_miner - buy one more miner
     bank - DarkNet Bank CLI
+    hilo_game - High/Low Bet Game
    ```

-3. Use scan to find first targets.
+3. Use `scan` to find first targets.

 4. Then, select and IP and remember it.

-5. Launch dHackOS Exploitation Framework by `dhackosf` command, then enter IP that you remembered
+5. Launch dHackOS Exploitation Framework by `dhackosf` command, then enter IP that you remembered. dHackOSf will be launched, then type `help` to see the dHackOSf commands list.

 6. Don't forget to upgrade your apps